rikhuijzer/jas/README.md

 This tool is primarily intended to be used in CI as a workaround for GitHub Actions's poor security guarantees.
 For example, recently the `tj-actions/changed-files` Action caused many repositories to leak their secrets.
 As with many problems, multiple things have to go wrong for this to happen.
-First, someone gained access to `changed-files` and [inserted malicious code into it](https://github.com/tj-actions/changed-files/issues/2464#issuecomment-2727020537).
+First, someone gained access to `changed-files` and [inserted malicious code](https://github.com/tj-actions/changed-files/issues/2464#issuecomment-2727020537).
 Then, the attacker was able to not only change the latest release, but also tags [for older releases](https://github.com/tj-actions/changed-files/issues/2463).
 This is a fundamental problem for GitHub Actions.
 It is possible to retroactively change the tags.